-The deadline to enroll in the VANDY Plan (interest-free monthly payment option) is August 31 for the fall semester (payments begin May 15) and December 31 for the spring semester (payments begin October 15).
+The deadline to enroll in our optional, interest-free, monthly installment plan (VANDY Plan) is August 31 for the fall semester (5 equal installments beginning on May 15) and December 31 for the spring semester (5 equal installments beginning on October 15).
 For more information, please visit the Student Accounts website.

 Office of Student Financial Aid and Scholarships

 The Office of Student Financial Aid and Scholarships (OSFA) is available to all students and families to discuss options for financial assistance.
 Please visit vanderbilt.edu/financialaid for information and additional FAQs.

 - What are my next steps to receive my financial aid?
 OSFA will communicate with you through your Vanderbilt email address; be sure to check regularly for updates.
 Review your Financial Aid Checklist on your YES student portal regularly and submit any requested documents as soon as possible.
 Requested verification documents must be completed online and tax returns must be sent through IDOC (College Board’s Institutional Documentation Service).
 Financial aid will not pay to your student account if your checklist is incomplete.

 - Will I receive the same financial aid package every year?
 Your 2022-23 financial aid offer is for this year only; you must reapply for need-based financial aid each year.
 If you are not eligible for need-based aid this year, and your financial circumstances change, you may apply for aid in future years.